 Origins: A Conversation, an Adventure, an Idea

-In 2010 Michael Radke was working at UC Berkeley’s Lawrence Hall of Science, co-facilitating a course for undergraduates on how to host conversations with middle schoolers on an upcoming exhibit on Race, its lack of biological basis, the nature of it as a social construct, and the ramifications of it on the lived experience of billions of people around the world.
-Kristi Radke was working at Ohlone College, hosting a group of Egyptian students on a Fulbright program.
+In 2010, Michael Radke was working at UC Berkeley’s Lawrence Hall of Science, co-facilitating a course for undergraduates on how to host conversations with middle schoolers on an upcoming exhibit on Race.
+It highlighted the lack of biological basis of Race, the nature of it as a social construct, and the ramifications of it on the lived experience of billions of people around the world.
+Kristi Radke was working with a group of Egyptian students on a scholarship program with the Department of State.
 During the run of the exhibit she brought her students to a session in the RACE exhibit, and Michael facilitated the subsequent conversation.

 Having gotten married the year before Michael and Kristi had put off an official honeymoon while they settled into new jobs, however when the RACE exhibit closed, they set off on a five-week overland trip around East Africa.
-It was, as has always been their experience with travel, transformational, opening their eyes to a broader view of the human experience, giving them an opportunity to build new connections, and deepening their love of the world.
+As it so often has been for them, their travels were transformational, opening their eyes to a broader view of the human experience, giving them an opportunity to build new connections, and deepening their love of the world.

-As they settled in for the long flight home, Michael and Kristi came to a simultaneous insight: that was an amazing privilege, and an opportunity that all people should get to expand their world view and make a human connection with the people around the world with whom their lives are linked… but it is an impossible (an perhaps foolish) idea to implement.
-Everyone can’t visit everyone else, the luxury of time, the financial freedom just doesn’t exist.
+As they settled in for the long flight home, Michael and Kristi came to a simultaneous insight.
+Travel is an amazing privilege, and an opportunity that all people should get, to expand their worldview, and make a human connection with the people around the world.
+However, the reality is that it’s an impossible (and perhaps foolish) idea to implement.
+Not everyone can experience this, the luxury of time and financial freedom just does not exist for everyone.

 Dedicated experts with a proven record of success.